SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Baselines and Tuning Details

 \section{Baselines and Tuning Details}

-All baselines share the \emph{same} training data, backbones, input pipelines, and integer kernels as SNAP-UQ.
-Unless noted, calibration and threshold selection use the \emph{ID development} split (10\% of train; fixed across seeds).
-For streaming experiments, thresholds are selected \emph{once} on a dev stream and held fixed for test streams; for AUROC/AUPRC we report threshold-free metrics.
+All baselines are trained and evaluated under the same constraints as SNAP-UQ, sharing the same training data, backbones, input pipelines, and integer kernels.
+Unless otherwise noted, calibration and any threshold selection use the ID development split (10\% of training) and are kept fixed across seeds.
+For streaming experiments, each method selects its threshold once on a dev stream and then holds it fixed for all test streams; for AUROC/AUPRC we report threshold-free performance.